gsdu8g9/pytin/README.md

-# pycmdb
+# pytin

-Configuration Management Database, public port from projects internally used in justhost.ru.
+Pytin is the collection of a datacenter management utils, used internally in justhost.ru.

+Including:
+1. Content management database;
+2. Incremental backups;
+3. DirectAdmin automation scripts;
+4. OpenVZ and KVM automation scripts;